 You can obtain the information you need for millions of substances from the most current and reliable collection of chemical substance information in the world, CAS REGISTRY.

-Substance information enriched with experimental and predicted property data, including more than 7.6 billion property values, data tags and spectra
+- Substance information enriched with experimental and predicted property data, including ~8 billion property values, data tags and spectra

 All substance records contain a unique CAS Registry Number.
 Records may also have CA index names, synonyms, structure diagrams, stereochemistry, molecular formulas, ring data, alloy composition tables, protein and nucleic acid sequences, classes for polymers, and the number of references in the CA/CAplus databases.
-All of this information is displayable and searchable on STN, but some of it is only displayable in SciFinder.
+All of this information is displayable and searchable on STN, but some of it is only displayable in SciFinder and SciFindern.

-In addition to substance information, REGISTRY records contain super roles and document type information from CAplus, experimental and predicted (calculated) property data, and tags pointing to references containing experimental property data.
+In addition to substance information, REGISTRY records contain super roles and document type information from the CAplus database.